 Renting is flexible

 Signing a year-long lease may not seem all that “flexible,” but in comparison to a mortgage, it definitely is.
 It allows you the flexibility to move each year, or simply re-sign if you’re content.
 If you want to travel at the end of your lease for a few months – no big deal.
 Simply forgo resigning and put your things in storage or at your parent’s place.
 Of course, you’ll have to find a new apartment when you get back, but you didn’t have to take the time to sell your house or find tenants like you would have needed to do as an owner.
 Which actually brings us to another option: subletting.
 If your lease allows, you could always sublet your apartment for those months of travel for even more flexibility.
+And at the end of the day, you can always check with experts on the rent vs. own debate in the city of your choice.

 You’re actually paying for a service